peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 ## Alternatives

-We could decrease nInterval by a factor of 2 or 4, making the effective TargetTimespan a couple of days rather than a week.
+We could just decrease nInterval by a factor of 2 or 4, making the effective TargetTimespan a couple of days rather than a week.
 This would be simpler algorithmically, but would include many of the same 'if' statements.
 We could hypothetically do this with any factor or target interval of stabilization.
-However, this is just a simple linear tuning knob and will never capture the asymmetric behavior of a pow boom and bust cycle.
+However, this is just a simple linear tuning knob and will never capture the asymmetric behavior of a PoW boom and bust cycle.
 Still, tightening this parameter instead of the detailed proposal is a possibility that should be considered post-rfc20.

 ## Unresolved questions?